mariloutb/Bulk-Operations/docs2/pages/documentations/options-batch.md

 - [BatchDelayInteval](#batchdelayinterval)

 ## BatchSize
-Allow you to set the number of records to use in a batch.
+Allows you to set the number of records to use in a batch.

-By example, if you insert 1000 entities, and you set a batch size of 100, then ten inserts will be performed.
+For example, if you insert 1000 entities, and you set a batch size of 100, then ten inserts will be performed.

 ### Example
 ```csharp